 “Why do you not tell her this when you are with her?” he asked her.

 “Because I fear I’m too passionate in my speech.
-As you well know I am not very good with verbal persuasion.”
+As you well know I am not very good at verbal persuasion.”

 He chuckled.
 “Yes, just perhaps a mite tactless, if I were to be bold.”